BBQ Lentils – healthy protein packed lentils in a unique sweet and smoky tomato-free sauce. A stick to your ribs comfort meal.

-Oh, man, are these BBQ Lentils good!
 If you like BBQ sauce, you are going to love this recipe!
-Perfect on a sandwich bun (topped with coleslaw perhaps!), in a pita, as a dip with corn chips, over polenta or over baked potatoes – you choose your favorite way to eat, but eat them you must!
+Perfect on a sandwich bun (topped with coleslaw perhaps!), in a pita, as a dip with corn chips, over polenta or baked potatoes, or as the star of the plate next to creamy mashed potatoes and steamed broccoli.

-The sauce for these BBQ Lentils came about by chance.
-A delicious sweet and smoky chance.
-I didn’t have any tomatoes or tomato paste and I didn’t want to use ketchup, which a lot of homemade BBQ sauces contain.
-I decided to improvise with carrots.
-Carrots might sound like a strange ingredient, especially as the base of the sauce, but the carrots give it a wonderful sweetness and creaminess.
+As a tomato sauce substitute, I use puréed carrots.
+Carrots might sound like a strange ingredient, especially as the base of the sauce, but they give it a wonderful sweetness and creaminess.

 The sauce is also vinegar based as many BBQ sauces are.
 If you are not a vinegar lover, you might want to start with less than 1/4 cup and adjust after tasting.